Phonon-induced disorder in dynamics of optically pumped metals from non-linear electron-phonon coupling

-Prior studies of non-linear electron-phonon dynamics have relied on approximate low-energy treatments when no small parameter exists.
+{\bf{ {Discussion}}}\\ Prior studies of non-linear electron-phonon dynamics have relied on approximate low-energy treatments.
 Our exact numerical approach to spatially resolved dynamics of a pumped non-linear electron-phonon systems fills an urgent need.
-We provide a detailed exact analysis of short-time (up to $t\sim \frac{2\pi}{\omega J}$) dynamics of an infinite non-linear electron-phonon coupled metal upon coherent excitation of vibrational modes by light using iTEBD.
+We use iTEBD to provide a detailed exact analysis of short-time (up to $t\sim \frac{2\pi}{\omega}$) dynamics of an infinite non-linear electron-phonon coupled metal upon coherent excitation of vibrational modes by light.
 We supplement this by direct Krylov propagation of small systems to asymptotically long times.
 We explicitly describe the flow towards a correlated electron-phonon steady state at long times, the indication of which already manifests on short timescales.
-Remarkably, although we consider a spatially uniform system evolving after application of a spatially uniform pump field, the key feature of the long-time state is the appearance of properties consistent with a high degree of effective disorder that dominates the physical properties.
-These properties are a consequence of the very rapid loss of coherence of the initial phonon state created by the pump, which we found to be directly tied to the buildup of disorder, implying that the intermediate- and long-time state is an incoherent superposition of different oscillator configurations on different sites.
-These incoherent phonon configurations result in a dynamic effective disorder potential for the electrons, which leads to the suppression of long-range charge, spin and pairing correlations.
+Remarkably, although we consider a spatially uniform system evolving after application of a spatially uniform pump field, the key feature of the long-time state is the appearance of properties consistent with a high degree of effective disorder that dominates the physical behavior, unveiling an intriguing connection to the scenario of disorder-free localization~\cite{ASmith1,ASmith2}.
+These properties are a consequence of the quasi-conserved squeezed-phonon constants of motion that effectively govern the time evolution of the initial linear superposition state and the very rapid loss of coherence of the phonons, which we found to be directly tied to the buildup of disorder, implying that the intermediate- and long-time state is an incoherent superposition of different oscillator configurations on different sites.
+These incoherent phonon configurations result in a dynamic effective disorder potential for the electrons, which leads to the suppression of the (power-law) quasi-long-range charge, spin and pairing correlations.
+Analysis of the energy redistribution amongst the different system subsectors and of electron and phonon distribution functions of the long-time state obtained in finite-size systems, presented in the Supplementary Information, suggests that the terminal state obtained in finite-size simulations may not be thermal (in the Eigenstate thermalization hypothesis (ETH)~\cite{ETH} sense).
+Determining the fate of the established long-time entangled electron-phonon state in which the phonons in effect provide strong onsite potential fluctuations that substantially broaden all momentum-space distribution functions and fully disentangling the contributions of electron heating from localization due to the transient phonon-induced disorder to this entangled electron-phonon state are beyond the scope of this paper, and are left to future work.